regexyl/notes/How `AnimatePresence` in framer-motion works.md

 ![[FramerMotionSlideShow.mov]]

-Though the video above show it's possible for a single child.
-Is i
+Though the video above show [it's possible for a single child](https://www.framer.com/motion/animate-presence/##exit-animations).
+Is it possible for multiple children?